ronreiter/interactive-tutorials/tutorials/learn-html.org/en/Hello, World!.md

 a title - that thing that shows up in the title of the tab in your browser.
 The `<title>` element defines the title of the HTML page.

+The `<!DOCTYPE html>` tag defines the document type that the browser is going to render.
+This is used for legacy reasons.
+If you want to get to the latest version of HTML (HTML5) then it's recommended to use this tag.

 The `<p>` element defines a "paragraph", a block of text that has a small amount of spacing in between its top and bottom.